 AN OPPORTUNITY ARISES FOR YOU to share with someone (using words) the Gospel of Jesus Christ.
 What do you say?

-You might start with God as our holy and loving Creator, then describe how we humans have sinned against him.
+You might start with God as our holy and loving Creator, then describe how we humans have sinned against Him.
 Result: our relationship with God is broken and we are under a curse of death.
-You would point out that God wasn’t content to leave things there; he launched a Grand Plan to rescue us from our sins and reconcile us to himself—a plan that continues to unfold today.
-Cue John 3:16—‘For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.’
+You would point out that God wasn’t content to leave things there; He launched a Grand Plan to rescue us from our sins and reconcile us to Himself—a plan that continues to unfold today.
+Cue John 3:16—‘For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.’
 You would expound on this verse, I’m sure, and provide a fine explanation of why Jesus died: to pay the price for our sins and restore our busted relationship with God.
-Hopefully, you would then talk about the amazing thing that happened two days later: Jesus was raised from the dead so that all who believe in him can live forever.
+Hopefully, you would then talk about the amazing thing that happened two days later: Jesus was raised from the dead so that all who believe in Him can live forever.

 I do wonder, though, whether you would stop there?
 Most Christians do.
 I’m not sure why, because there was another important event just as amazing as the resurrection that occurred forty days further on.
 You know the event I’m talking about, don’t you?

 A year or two earlier, Jesus performed one of the most well-known of all His miracles: He fed five thousand people with only five small loaves and two small fish.
 Incredibly, there were twelve basketfuls of broken pieces left over (John 6:1-14).
 The diners at Jesus’ impromptu outdoor eatery were so impressed that they wanted to make Him their king.
 But that wasn’t what Jesus wanted—at least, not on their terms—so He made Himself scarce.